Identifying nutrition policy demand and initial questions

 - The proposed intervention package in PDDSS did not seem to correspond with the ambition of the mortality reduction targets of the PDDSS.

-Confronted with this lack of coherence between the MPPA and sector-specific policies and plans, the relevant stakeholders decided to work towards a common and harmonised mortality reduction target which could be realistically achieved within the PDDSS time frame.
-Policy questions were formulated by the analysis team focusing on the PDDSS targets and the proposed intervention packages, and they were validated by the government stakeholders.
+Confronted with this lack of coherence between the MPPA and sector-specific policies and plans, the relevant stakeholders decided to work towards a common and harmonised mortality reduction target which could be realistically achieved within the time frame of the PDDSS.
+The NEP team formulated policy questions in relation to the PDDSS targets and the proposed intervention packages, which were validated by the government stakeholders.

-The analyses were carried out within the promised time frame and results were available on time to redefine the PDDSS targets and refine the intervention packages, through the mid-year review process of the PRODESS III.*****
+The analyses were carried out within the promised 6 months and results were available on time to redefine the PDDSS targets and refine the intervention packages, as part of the mid-year review process of PRODESS III.*****

 The outcomes of the mapping exercise can be captured in a matrix summarising the key opportunities for influencing policy, programming and investment decisions (see Matrix Part I below).